 Acknowledgement vs. Jurat – What's the Difference?

-Acknowledgement and jurat certificates are the two most common notarial acts, yet there is confusion about the difference between these forms for many signers.
+Acknowledgement and jurat certificates are the two most common notarial acts, yet, for many signers, there is confusion about the difference between these forms.
 Some notaries even find it difficult to remember which procedures apply to which certificate.

 A jurat is used when the signer is swearing to the content of the document.
 The notary must administer an oath or affirmation to the signer in order to complete the jurat.
 A jurat also requires that the signer signs in the presence of the notary.
 It is possible to glean this information from the jurat certificate its self.
 The wording states “Subscribed and sworn to before me…” – subscribed meaning “signed” and sworn meaning that an oral oath or affirmation was given.
 “Before me” means that both were done in the presence of the notary public.